 The Good, Bad, and Ugly of the Tax Reform

-The suspense is over – The most talked about Tax reform is finally signed into law by President Trump a few hours ago.
-Yes, that is right – the new Tax legislation is in for the year 2018 and beyond!
+The most talked about Tax reform is finally signed into law by President Trump end of last year.
+The new Tax legislation is in for the current year 2018 and beyond!

 1. You are less likely to be hit with Alternative Minimum Tax (a.k.a.
 AMT)

 Let us admit it – Alternative Minimum Tax (a.k.a.
 AMT) has been the tax enemy for many working professional couples for a long time now – especially for those with kids and with hefty property taxes.